 Studio Hardware & Setup

-I consider it to be a great social advancement working with such high-quality equipment today: whereas in the past, the highest quality was only available from institutions, pricey studios or millionaires - meaning you had to do your homework, pass tests and bend over backwards - it's a much easier accessible option nowadays.
-Furthermore, it can be stored in a few boxes - rather than on several floors.
+I consider the fact that we can work with such high-quality equipment today to be a major social step forward: whereas in the past, the highest quality was only available through institutions, expensive studios, or millionaires—meaning you had to “knock on doors,” pass tests, and bend over backwards—today it has become accessible to everyone.
+What's more, it can be stored in just a few boxes—rather than spread across several floors.

-My hardware has to fulfill many different tasks: it is electronic instrument, live mixer and recording equipment at the same time, also for participating, acoustic instruments.
-Optimized for everyday use (still stereo), as a production studio, up to mastering in audiophile quality.
-Small size and weight, as well as simple assembly and disassembly are to ensure mobility.
+My hardware has to fulfil many different tasks: it's an electronic instrument, a live (stage) mixer and recording equipment, multi-channel capable, but also optimized for daily use (still stereo), a production studio, from mixing to mastering in audiophile quality.
+Small size and weight, as well as simple setup and take-down, are to ensure mobility.

 Audio Interfaces